radiantlogic-v8/documentation-new/documentation/installation/metrics-and-logging.md

 ### Prerequisites

-Radiant Logic supports the following tools for monitoring and analysis.
-You may choose one or more of these tools depending on your use case:
+If you use any of the following tools in your environment for for monitoring and analysis, ensure that they meet the version requirements listed below:

 - **Prometheus (version 15.13.0)** for metrics collection.
 - **Grafana (version 6.40.0)** for dashboard visualization.
 - **ElasticSearch (version 7.17.3)** for log aggregation.
 - **Kibana (version 7.17.3)** for log analysis.

-Using the specified versions is crucial for compatibility with Identity Data Management.
+Note that these tools are not provided by Radiant Logic's Identity Data Management offering and are managed by your organization.

 ### Configure the Following Parameters